-- Automatic gas shut-off by burner

-If the flame monitoring system detects a failure, the gas shutoff valves close the gas supply to the burner that caused the
+If the flame monitoring system detects a failure, the gas shut-off valves close the gas supply to the burner that caused the failure.

-failure.

-- Automatic gas shut-off by zone
+2. Automatic Gas Shut-Off by Zone:

 If the flame monitoring system detects a failure, the gas shut-off valves close the gas supply to all the burners in the zone that caused the failure.

-All ThermJet control schematics on the following pages reflect a single gas automatic shut-off valve.

-This may be changed to conform to local safety and/or insurance requirements (Refer to page 9 of ThermJet Installation Guide No. 205).
+NOTE: All ThermJet control schematics on the following pages reflect a single gas automatic shut-off valve.
+This may be changed to conform to local safety and/or insurance requirements.
+(Refer to the ThermJet Installation Guide No. 205.)